History of Myanmar: 2021–present

 On 2 February 2021, healthcare workers and civil servants across the country, including in the national capital, Naypyidaw, launched a national civil disobedience movement (အာဏာဖီဆန်ရေးလှုပ်ရှားမှု), in opposition to the coup d'état.
 Protesters have employed peaceful and nonviolent forms of protest, which include acts of civil disobedience, labour strikes, a military boycott campaign, a pot-banging movement, a red ribbon campaign, public protests, and formal recognition of the election results by elected representatives.

-On 20 February, two people were shot dead and at least two dozens more were injured in Mandalay by the military in violent crackdown.
+On 20 February, two people were shot dead, and at least two dozen more were injured in Mandalay by the military in a violent crackdown.
 These people were residents of Maha Aung Myay Township guarding government shipyard workers involved in the civil disobedience movement from the police who were forcing them back to work.
 In addition to firing live rounds, the police and military personnel also beat, arrested, used water cannon, and threw various objects such as marbles and stones at civilians.

 As of 26 March 2021, at least 3,070 people have been detained, and at least 423 protesters have been killed by military or police forces.

 Armed insurgencies by the People's Defence Force of the National Unity Government have erupted throughout Myanmar.
-In many villages and towns junta forces attacks drove out tens of thousands of people at least.
+In many villages and towns, junta forces' attacks drove out tens of thousands of people at least.
 UNOCHA said that as of early September 2022, 974,000 people had been internally displaced since the coup.
-In addition, between the February 2021 coup and June 2022 over 40,000 people fled into neighboring countries, including many from communities close to the borders that came under regime attacks.
+In addition, between the February 2021 coup and June 2022, over 40,000 people fled into neighboring countries, including many from communities close to the borders that came under regime attacks.